akulsr0/learn-js/programs/armstrong-number.md

 	}
 }

-let n = 10000; //limit upto which you want to find the number displayArmstrong(n);
+let num = 10000; //limit upto which you want to find the number displayArmstrong(n);

 ```